klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 ## Part 3.
 Placement with the gaze pointer and air tap {#part-3-placement}

-The error message we see in the console is telling us that the call to the singleton Popu-lateSpace is not (yet) working.
+The error message we see in the console is telling us that the call to the singleton PopulateSpace is not (yet) working.
 No surprise, we haven't added it yet.

 We first create a new empty game object and rename it to ObjectCollection.